croomjm/RoboND-Perception-Project/project_submission/writeup.md

         self.table_cloud = table_cloud
    ```

  ### b.
-Feature Extraction and Object Detection SVM (including addition of additional color space, allowing for reducing bin count)
+Feature Extraction and Object Detection SVM
-  Put make the sensor stick package a separate repo pulled into the pick and place project repo as a submodule rather than copying it into the perception project or having duplicated training/capture functions for the perception exercises and project.
+  I chose to make the sensor stick package a separate repo pulled into the pick and place project repo as a submodule.
+This helped me avoid copying it into the perception project or having duplicated training/capture functions for the perception exercises and project.

   Within sensor_stick, I updated the feature extraction script (sensor_stick/src/sensor_stick/features.py) used to train my object detection SVM in a few key ways:
    1. Added YCbCr color histogram extraction to my feature vector